Aidbox/aidbox-sdk-js/doc/doc/api-examples.md

 ### OAuth 2.0 Client Credentials Grant

-## FHIR CRUD
+## FHIR REST
 The CRUD features in a FHIR server provides a standard way for interacting with healthcare data and resources, supports data exchange between different healthcare systems and applications, facilitates data integration and data sharing.

-### Create
+### Create Resource
 This operation allows healthcare data to be added to the FHIR server.
 For example, when a new patient record, observation, or medication needs to be added to the system, the Create operation is used.
-It ensures that new resources can be stored and made available for future retrieval and processing.
+It ensures that new resources can be stored and made available for future retrieval and processing

 ##### Parameters